-45. If the presiding officer is of the opinion that a member is deliberately contravening a provision of these Rules, or that a member is in contempt of or is disregarding the authority of the chair, or that a member's conduct is grossly disorderly, the presiding officer may order the member to withdraw immediately from the precincts of the Provincial Parliament for the remainder of that day.
+45. If the presiding officer is of the opinion that a member is deliberately contravening a provision of these rules, or that a member is in contempt of or is disregarding the authority of the chair, or that a member's conduct is grossly disorderly, the presiding officer may order the member to withdraw immediately from the precincts of the Provincial Parliament for the remainder of that day.

-Naming and suspension of member
+Naming and suspension of a member

-- 46. (1) If a presiding officer is of the opinion that a Member's conduct is of such a serious nature that an order to withdraw from the sitting, either from the Chamber or electronic platform, for the remainder of the day's sitting is inadequate, the presiding officer may name that Member. - (2) If a member has been named in the House, a motion "That ... (the member's name) be suspended from the service of the House" must be moved forthwith by the Leader of Government Business or a whip, whereupon the Speaker must put the question without amendment or debate.
+- 46. (1) If a presiding officer is of the opinion that a member's misconduct is of so serious a nature that an order to withdraw from the Chamber for the remainder of the day's sitting is inadequate, the presiding officer may name the member. - (2) If a member has been named in the House, a motion "That ... (the member's name) be suspended from the service of the House" must be moved forthwith by the Leader of Government Business or a whip, whereupon the Speaker must put the question without amendment or debate.